azurecorner/azure-container-apps-observability/README.md

 # 6.  build and push application image to container registry

 - Logs into the Azure Container Registry named `datasyncotelcr`.
-- Builds the **Web API** Docker image without using cache and pushes it to the registry.
+- Builds the **Web API** Docker image and pushes it to the registry.
-- Builds the **Web App** Docker image without using cache and pushes it to the registry.
+- Builds the **Web App** Docker image and pushes it to the registry.

 This script builds and pushes container images to an Azure Container Registry (ACR) using Docker and Azure CLI: